Skip to main content

 1

-Open Codex Desktop and create a new project
+Open Codex Desktop and start a new task

 2